anjlab/android-inapp-billing-v3/README.md

 ## Check Play Market services availability

 Before any usage it's good practice to check in-app billing services availability.
-In some elder devices or chinese ones it may happen that Play Market is unavailable or is deprecated and doesn't support in-app billing.
+In some older devices or chinese ones it may happen that Play Market is unavailable or is deprecated and doesn't support in-app billing.

 Simply call static method `BillingProcessor.isIabServiceAvailable()`: